 Guidelines for Apps

-The points mentioned in this section are thing that we will look for in the curation process of apps.
+The points mentioned in this section will be verified during the curation of apps.

 Ucommerce Sample App